 Enhance Remote Utilities capabilities with RU Server installed on your premises.

 RU Server is self-hosted server software that you can deploy in your organization.
-The same RU server installation may act as a relay server, sync server, or authorization server, or perform all three roles at once.
+The same RU server installation may act as a relay server, sync server, or authentication server, or perform all three roles at once.

 NoteSynchronization and authentication roles are only available with the self-hosted server.
 These features are not available with our public server infrastructure.